Lut99/just-act/README.md

 ## References
-[1] TODO
+[1] Esterhuyse, C.A., Müller, T., van Binsbergen, L.T.
+(2024). _JustAct: Actions Universally Justified by Partial Dynamic Policies._ In: Castiglioni, V., Francalanza, A. (eds) Formal Techniques for Distributed Objects, Components, and Systems.
+FORTE 2024.
+Lecture Notes in Computer Science, vol 14678.
+Springer, Cham. <https://doi.org/10.1007/978-3-031-62645-6_4>

 [2] A. Van Gelder.
 1989. _The alternating fixpoint of logic programs with negation._ In Proceedings of the eighth ACM SIGACT-SIGMOD-SIGART symposium on Principles of database systems (PODS '89).
-Association for Computing Machinery, New York, NY, USA, 1–10. https://doi.org/10.1145/73721.73722
+Association for Computing Machinery, New York, NY, USA, 1–10. <https://doi.org/10.1145/73721.73722>